-You have the options to choose a few hours, half a day, full-day tour or a few days of tours in these types of excursions.
+You have the option to choose a few hours, half a day, a full-day tour, or a few days of tours in these types of excursions.

 The best thing about choosing these guided tours is that you get to thoroughly discover and visit the Amalfi, Ravello, Positano, Sorrento, Salerno, Pompei, Naples, and among others.

 These guided tours typically include: –

 - All the necessary help and assistance for the entire duration of the tour

 - Admission fees for museums and other places

 - Full-day transportation with Mercedes or by boat and your professional driver, and captain